petyoMitkov/Node.js/Node.js -Telerik Academy/01. Node.js Intro - Using NVM/README.md

 # Node.js Intro

-## Using NVM to changing Node.js bertion
+## Using NVM to changing Node.js vertion
     1. Download for Windows:  https://github.com/coreybutler/nvm-windows
     2. Ensure NVM is added to $PATH: Open terminal or CMD and type $ nvm
     3. Open Terminal or CMD and type: nvm install 5